nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part2.html.md

 ### Q1.
 How do you currently manage your infrastructure?

 1. Through a UI or CLI.
-This might seem like the easiest option for one-off tasks, but for recurring operations it is a big consumer of valuable engineering time.It's also difficult to track and manage changes.
+This might seem like the easiest option for one-off tasks, but for recurring operations it is a big consumer of valuable engineering time.
+It's also difficult to track and manage changes.
 2. Through reusable command line scripts, or a combination of UI and infrastructure as code.
 This is faster and more reliable than pure ad-hoc management and makes recurring operations repeatable, but the lack of consistency and versioning makes it difficult to manage over time.
 3. Through an infrastructure as code tool (Terraform, CloudFormation).
 Infrastructure as code enables scalable, repeatable, and versioned infrastructure.
 It dramatically increases the productivity of each operator and can enforce consistency across environments when used appropriately.
 4. Through a general-purpose automation framework (i.e. Jenkins + scripts / Jenkins + Terraform).
 This centralizes the management workflow, albeit with a tool that isn't built specifically for provisioning tasks.